Animal Food Facility Registration and Qualified Facility Attestation: Frequently Asked Questions

 Do I need a Food Facility Registration to have a Qualified Facility Attestation (QFA) status?

 Yes.
 Your facility must have a valid food facility registration to submit their attestation.
 Facilities can submit their attestation forms electronically via the Qualified Facility Attestation Module at https://www.access.fda.gov/.

 If I am a qualified facility, do I fill out a qualified facility attestation during my food facility registration renewal?

 Yes.
 If you are a qualified facility, you also fill out and submit your qualified facility attestation during the food facility registration renewal period.
 You must fill out an attestation for all products that you manufacture that meet the definition of a qualified facility.
 For example, if you manufacture both human and animal food, you may not meet the definition of a qualified facility for human food but do meet the definition of a qualified facility for animal food.
 In this example, you would only submit an attestation for animal food.

 I just submitted my qualified facility attestation; do I have to submit it again?

 Yes.
-The initial submission of the animal food qualified facility attestation occurred in the fall of 2019.
-This was in the middle of a food facility registration renewal biennial period, so many animal food facilities submitted their qualified facility attestations in the last year.
-Your facility does need to resubmit a new attestation with your 2020 food facility registration renewal so that your attestation submission will happen at the same time as subsequent biennial food facility registrations.
+Your facility does need to resubmit a new attestation with your 2022 food facility registration renewal so that your attestation submission will happen at the same time as subsequent biennial food facility registrations.

 Once logged into FURLS, please re-submit your attestation electronically via the Qualified Facility Attestation Module.
 Please ensure renewal of your food facility registration before re-submitting your qualified facility attestation.